murillogodoy/murillogodoy/README.md

 - 📫 How to reach me: **murillexy@gmail.com**

-- ⚡ Fun fact: **Along with programming, I'm a judo practitioner and Japanese learner.**
+- ⚡ Fun fact: **Along with programming, I'm a judo practitioner and japanese learner.**
 <hr>
 <h3 align="left">👾 Languages and Tools</h3>
 <p align="left" >